(Full time) 2021 start

 Interviews

-Shortlisted applicants are normally invited for interview between January and April.
-These will take place remotely.
+Shortlisted applicants are normally invited for interview between November and April.

-This is an opportunity for you to find out more about the course and meet our staff and students.
+This is an opportunity for you to find out more about the course and meet our staff.

 The interview follows a structured format, whilst the questions asked may vary to some degree they are all similarly devised to allow each candidate the same opportunity to demonstrate their knowledge of, understanding of, and aptitude for social work.
 The interview panel will then score the applicant against agreed criteria.

-All applicants for Social Work programmes must meet entry requirements, are required to be interviewed and undertake a short entry test.
-Interviews may be conducted via SKYPE and will be arranged with the applicant for a specific date and time.
-For Social Work, the current test is a written exercise.
-Tests for Social Work will be under advisement.
+All applicants for Social Work programmes must meet entry requirements, are required to be interviewed and may be required to undertake a short entry test.
+Interviews are conducted remotely (usually via Zoom or Microsoft Teams) and will be arranged with the applicant for a specific date and time.
+For social work, where an entry test is equired, this will be a written exercise.
+Tests for social work may be taken remotely, but under advisement.

-Following applicant shortlisting by the School of Healthcare Admission Tutors, applicants will be invited to undertake an interview and entry test (subject to relevant entry criteria attainment as identified below):
+Following applicant shortlisting by the School of Healthcare Admissions Team, applicants will be invited to undertake an interview (+/- entry test) subject to relevant entry criteria attainment as identified below.

 Information pertaining to the International English Language Testing System qualification “IELTS” is available above.